 Our Calcium Stearoyl Lactylate is EcoCert certified.

 Calcium Stearoyl Lactylate is the calcium salt of the stearic acid ester of lactyl lactylate.
-This natural water-in-oil emulsifier, derived from Palm Stearic and Lactic acids, imparts an excellent feel to surfactant systems, bath oils, cosmetics, creams and lotions.
+This natural water-in-oil emulsifier, derived from Stearic and Lactic acids, imparts an excellent feel to surfactant systems, bath oils, cosmetics, creams and lotions.
 This ingredient is a fantastic tool to help you create unique hair styling products, and superior lip care products.
 Calcium Stearoyl Lactylate offers superior moisturizing properties to your formulation, for elegant feel and function.

 Calcium Stearoyl Lactylate, just like the other lactylates it will create high end emulsions with true moisture healing properties and a very smooth feel and no tack.